ecogodi/fprime/README.md

 **F'** decorates the core F with extra utility features.
 This is actually the suggested main way to use **F**: enrich it with the helpers and augmentations you need.

 ### Helpers
-Helpers are functions attached to the main exported function and broadly come in two categories: _step helpers_ and _generator helpers_.
+Helpers are functions attached to the main exported function and broadly come in two categories: _step helpers_ and _factory helpers_.
 The former can be slotted in any sequence to provide some standard behaviour.
 The latter are functions that generate steps/sequences.

 #### Steps